rafaelmagic/home-assistant-autohotkey/README.md

 ```
 The reason that we are using the term AHK_HomeAssistantAPI is because on line 90 in the main script is referencing that name.

+To generate a password, "long-lived access token", in your sidebar of Home Asistant, go to User > Security > Long-lived access tokens > create a token.
+That is your API password.

 .
 .